Public Interest Law Foundation

 Judge Don & Lynda Horowitz

-2015 Summer Grant Applications
+2015 Summer Grant Applications Now Available!

 PILF welcomes applications from all currently enrolled Seattle University law students who are interested in public interest summer jobs, provided those applicants be in good academic standing and intend on continuing enrollment at SU Law in the 2015-2016 school year.

 PILF defines public interest broadly.
 Public interest law is an area of law that focuses on the representation and organization of groups and interests currently under-represented in our society.
-Rather than provide a rigid definition, PILF looks to the individual applicants to explain how their summer position will advance the public interest as defined in the preceding sentence, while also meeting the criteria enumerated in the application material.
+Rather than provide a rigid definition, PILF looks to the individual applications to explain how their summer position will advance the public interest as defined in the preceding sentence, while also meeting the criteria enumerated in the attached material.

 The following list of work that would qualify for funding is intended to provide examples rather than to narrow the possibilities: